TOLOSAT/flight-software/doc/technical-specifications/HouseKeeping_Mgmt.md

 ## Introduction

-The role of the housekeeping management team is to collect all the observables from the satellite, then package them in the form of a telemeasurement for descent to the ground.
+The role of the housekeeping management team is to collect all the observables from the satellite, then package them in the form of a telemetry for descent to the ground.

 ## Specifications